rfabbri/pd-macambira/externals/bbogart/gphoto/README.txt

 Put the helpfile in your 5.reference folder.

 TODO:
-* Change listConfig to output a list of configuration names.
 * Add a getConfigDetail function to get the range, step, etc info on each config name.
 * Add getFile and getFiles functions for PTP file transfer functionality.